Skip to content

 )

-async function getApiToken(): Promise<string> {
+async function getApiKey(): Promise<string> {

-const secret = await client.getSecret('msgine-api-token')
+const secret = await client.getSecret('msgine-api-key')

 return secret.value!